 "The flexibility offered by incorporating online is a critical step toward building a more business-friendly Indiana," Rokita said.
 "It is the ideal complement to efforts we've undertaken to modernize business law and make Indiana more competitive with states like Delaware and Nevada – traditional havens for developing corporations."

-The primary feature of the INBiz portal, located at ww.sos.in.gov , is the ability to incorporate online.
+The primary feature of the INBiz portal, located on the SOS Website, is the ability to incorporate online.
 Users may also search public databases to find information on businesses registered in Indiana, research trademarks, download trademark applications, perform Uniform Commercial Code (UCC) filings and searches, and file Business Entity Reports.

 INBiz is part of Rokita's eGovernment initiative to streamline the business formation process.
 With increased efficiency resulting from reduced manpower and paperwork, the new process for incorporation will translate to savings for businesses and taxpayers.